oils-for-unix/oils/doc/ysh-tour.md

       cp --verbose $src $dest
     }

-The `###` line is a "doc comment", and can be retrieved with `pp proc`.
+The `###` line is a "doc comment".
 Simple procs like this are invoked like a shell command:

     touch log.txt
     mycopy log.txt /tmp   # first word 'mycopy' is a proc

-Procs have more features, including **four** kinds of arguments:
+Procs have many features, including **four** kinds of arguments:

 1. Word args (which are always strings)
 1. Typed, positional args (aka positional args)